MultiSafepay/docs/content/api/reference/tokenization-and-recurring-model.md

 Tokenization is a the process of completely removing sensitive data from and companys' internal network by replacing it with a randomly generated, unique placeholder called a token.

-These tokens can be use to process recurring transactions.
+These tokens can be used to process recurring transactions.

 This section lists the API calls for different token scenarios and the required parameters.